Pylons/pyramid/docs/narr/events.rst

 particular interfaces, along with others, are documented in the :ref:`events_module` API chapter.

-The *subscriber* ZCML element takes two attributes: ``for``, and ``handler``.
-The value of ``for`` is the interface the subscriber is registered for.
-Registering a subscriber for a specific interface limits the event types that the subscriber will receive to those specified by the interface.
-The value of ``handler`` is a Python dotted-name path to the subscriber function.

 The return value of a subscriber function is ignored.
+Subscribers to the same event type are not guaranteed to be called in any particular order relative to one another.

 .. _using_an_event_to_vary_the_request_type: